kmalgaber/tasker/README.md

 Mailpit is a mail testing tool for developers.
 It catches all outgoing emails and allows you to view them in a web interface.
 You can access the Mailpit web interface at `/mail`.

+## Horizon

+Horizon is a queue management system for Laravel applications.
+Queues are used to index tasks in the background for full text search functionality.
+You can access the dashboard at `/horizon`.